MicrosoftDocs/win32/desktop-src/WinProg64/the-tools.md

 ---
 title: The Tools
 description: This topic describes the tools available for you to use in making your application 64-bit ready.
-Windows 10 is available for both x64 and ARM64 based processors. ms.assetid: '457b7cc1-8517-4a36-9a0c-cf191ff3b374'
+Windows 10 is available for both x64 and ARM64 based processors. ms.assetid: 457b7cc1-8517-4a36-9a0c-cf191ff3b374
+keywords:
-keywords: ["64-bit Windows programming guide 64-bit Windows Programming , tools", "tools 64-bit Windows Programming"]
+- 64-bit Windows programming guide 64-bit Windows Programming , tools
+- tools 64-bit Windows Programming
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Tools

 This topic describes the tools available for you to use in making your application 64-bit ready.
 Windows 10 is available for both x64 and ARM64 based processors.

 ## Include Files